tob-se/divelog/README.md

 ## TODO

-- [ ] Add Google Logo to Autocomplete
 - [ ] Add more tests
 - [ ] Check naming of functions and variables
 - [ ] Better Error Handling
+- [ ] Cache npm in Github workflow